-Stormwater Management Program Assessment, Year 20
+Stormwater Management Program Assessment, Year 21

 The MS4 revised their SMPP to coincide with the March 2016 ILR40 permit.
 As described in the revised SMPP there are extensive monitoring efforts already underway across the County, refer to Part C of this report for additional information.
-The QLP section of the report describes the Status of Lake County waters using information gathered by active workgroups and the Lake County Health Department, along with a discussion on TMDL status within the County.
-The Status of Lake County Waters provides insight into the overall effectiveness of countywide efforts to improve water quality.
+The QLP section of the report describes the Status of Lake County waters using information gathered by active workgroups and the Lake County Health Department along with a discussion on TMDL status within the County.
+The Status of Lake County Waters provides insight as to the overall effectiveness of countywide efforts to improve water quality.
 As an active MS4 within the County, the countywide findings reflect the individual efforts of each MS4.
-The SMPP identified impaired waters based on the July 2018 303(d) list.
-The inclusion or exclusion of water bodies on the IEPAs 303(d) list, published bi-annually, directly reflects the program's effectiveness.
+Additionally, the SMPP identified impaired waters based on the June 2022 303(d) list.
+The inclusion or exclusion of water bodies on the IEPAs 303(d) list, published bi-annually, is a direct reflection of the program's effectiveness.